 When selecting a price for your vacation home, keep in mind that finding the perfect price can be a balancing act.
 Hosts who price their rental too low may attract irresponsible or unsavory guests.
-Hosts who price it too high will likely drive target guests towards competitors.
+Hosts who price it too high will likely drive target guests toward your competitors.

 Learn about effective Airbnb pricing strategies to boost your earnings

 When it comes to Airbnb house rules, the best policy for hosts is to be open and honest with guests.
+Before you start accepting bookings from your first guests, you need to decide on the ground rules for your listing.
 Including your rules as part of your listing description is ideal, as it shows guests what you expect from the beginning.
 They can then decide if the rules suit the kind of stay they are looking for.
 This can prevent misunderstandings from happening further down the line.
 In addition to placing them in your Airbnb listing description, you should also place a copy of your house rules in your property.
 Some commonplace rules many Airbnb hosts are related to:

 It’s important to choose a cancellation policy that’s in line with the management strategy you want to use, as well as the kind of stays you offer.

 If you opt for the Flexible cancellation policy, you can potentially earn more reservations, but the downside is that guests can cancel for free up to 24 hours before their booking begins.
 Using the Moderate policy protects hosts against last-minute cancellations.
 However, with this policy, a cancellation rebate will still be lower than the booking fee.

 The Strict policy does not allow guests to cancel less than a week in advance without forfeiting their full booking fee.
 This will help you to attract more serious guests, but it can also result in far fewer reservations than if you had the Moderate or Flexible policy.

 If you allow long-term stays, it makes sense to choose the long-term cancellation policy.